Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent: Numerical experiments

-We highlight this feature in Table \ref{tab:reconstruction_parameters} where the number of parameters required for reconstructions using the proposed algorithms is presented.
-RL and KL+TV need each one only one parameter to be tuned per reconstruction.
+In Table \ref{tab:reconstruction_parameters} we present the number of hyperparameters required to obtain the reconstructions using all methods considered.
+RL and KL+TV$_\epsilon$ need each one only one parameter to be tuned per image.
 In contrast, B-RED and B-PnP require the tuning of two pairs of parameters: $(\lambda_{\text{in}},\gamma_{\text{in}})$ and $(\lambda_{\text{algo}},\gamma_{\text{algo}})$.
-This requirement stems from the methodology proposed by Hurault et al. \cite{Hurault}, where an initial fixed number of iterations is performed using $(\lambda_{\text{in}},\gamma_{\text{in}})$ to achieve a robust initialization.
-Subsequently, the primary algorithm is run with the second set of parameters.
-It is noteworthy that, despite the theoretical need for parameter tuning for each reconstruction, in \cite{Hurault} optimal parameter values depending solely on the noise level $\alpha$ are provided.
-The proposed algorithms, DEQ-S, DEQ-RED are therefore parameter-free, since, by construction the regularization parameter $\lambda$ is implicit in the definition of $R_{\theta}$.
+This requirement stems from the methodology proposed in \cite{Hurault}, where an initial fixed number of iterations is performed using $(\lambda_{\text{in}},\gamma_{\text{in}})$ as regularization parameter/denoiser hyper-parameter to achieve a robust initialization.
+Subsequently, the primary algorithm is run using the second set of parameters $(\lambda_{\text{algo}},\gamma_{\text{algo}})$.
+Note however, that despite the theoretical need for parameter tuning for each reconstruction, in \cite{Hurault} optimal parameter values depending solely on the noise level $\alpha$ are provided.
+Contrarily to the previous methods, the proposed algorithms, DEQ-S, DEQ-RED are instead parameter-free, = having been trained for a specific forward operator and noise levels.
+Note that, however, both DEQ-MD approaches showed good generalization properties w.r.t.~different task and noise level, which will be discussed in Section \ref{gen: diff level of noise}.

-We conclude this section presenting in Table \ref{tab:computational_times FP} the computational time required to conclude a forward pass, i.e to perform the inference phase and reconstruct the image.
-The test was executed on the entire test dataset simultaneously, whenever the code's implementation supports batch processing.
+We conclude this section presenting in Table \ref{tab:computational_times_FP} the training times, when needed and the CPU times required to conclude a forward pass, i.e.~to perform the inference phase and reconstruct the image.
+The test was executed on the entire test dataset simultaneously, whenever the code implementation supports batch processing.

+The computational times for training the DEQ-MD model were obtained following the modalities described in Section \ref{loss function}.
+Values are averaged over the number of noise levels and tasks described in Section \ref{numerical experiments}.
+For both DEQ-S and DEQ-RED, time per epoch is higher in early epochs and then decreases until it stabilizes.
+An explanation of this behavior could be that in early epochs a lot of iterations are needed to get convergence in the forward pass (see the Adjoint-based case in Figure \ref{number iter for different init}) while later this effect is mitigated.
+This could be further improved using a pre-training strategy (see Appendix \ref{pre-training}).
+For both B-RED and B-PnP, training times are reported w.r.t.~the training of the Bregman Denoiser, whose training modalities can be found in \cite{Hurault}.